GabeGar/crowdfunding-product-page/README.md

 -   How to utilize and implement the framer-motion react library in my project, for handling animations and transitions.
 -   Reinforced the concept of react's built-in global state management system, with createContext/useContext and useReducer hook, combination.
+-   Learned typescript and migrated the project originally built in jsx to tsx.

 ### Continued development